mhsamavatian/DAP/README.md

 ## How to Run the Code?
 Download the CSV dataset from here: https://smoosavi.org/datasets/us_accidents

-Run step1-cleaning-func and step2-acc_prediction_training_preparation in Step1-preparing for training folder
+Run step1-cleaning-func and step2-acc_prediction_training_preparation in "Step1-preparing for training" folder

-Run script in DAB and baseline model to train different models.
+Run script in DAB and baseline to train different models.